Sim4n6/Sim4n6/README.md

-### Hi there 👋
+Hi there 👋, This is my little blog: https://sim4n6.gtsb.io

-This readme is still under construction ... and will be like this for a long coming time ... why not you head to my little blog https://sim4n6.github.io/

 <!--
 **Sim4n6/Sim4n6** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.